The most dangerous game in Texas doesn’t have menacing claws, sweeping tusks or broad headgear.

 It’s always good practice to fully inspect your gear from top to bottom and inside to out for anything that could pose a hazard.
 In the case of doves, it’s also never a bad idea to take the shotgun you’re planning to use out to dust some clays in advance of a much tougher target.
 First of all, it’s a safety issue, but perhaps more importantly, you don’t want your buddies to get a hearty laugh at your expense whenever possible if your shotgunning isn’t up to par and you’re missing easy shots.

-According to Texas Parks and Wildlife Department data, there were 1,239,466 hunting licenses sold in 2021 and 12 firearm-related hunting accidents (an all-time low), including one fatal incident.
-That was the third time in the past 55 years since TPWD has documented hunting accident data that there has been just one human death involving hunting in the state.
+According to Texas Parks and Wildlife Department data, there were 1,236,677 hunting licenses sold in 2023 and 11 firearm-related hunting accidents (an all-time low), including one fatal incident.
+That was the fifth time in the past 60 years since TPWD has documented hunting accident data that there has been just one human death involving hunting in the state.

-Of that overall total, six accidents were reported by dove hunters, the most for any species.
-Hunting for feral hogs/javelinas and pheasants/quail contributed to two accidents, the second-most, and all were non-fatal.
+Of that overall total, seven accidents were reported by dove hunters, the most for any species.
+Hunting for deer and waterfowl contributed to two accidents, the second-most, and all were non-fatal.

 This past year, there were no fatal accidents involving dove hunting.
 However, the numerous incidents involving shotgun-related injuries while dove hunting all center on a common theme: a hunter tracking a bird with their shotgun and swinging the barrel into what is considered outside a safe zone of fire.
 This is far and away the most frequent danger in any bird hunting scenario, but it’s one that easily is avoidable.

-2. Shooter fired at low-flying doves outside of his safe zone and peppered one of his hunting companions who had repositioned himself to another side of a pond about 25-35 yards away.
-Victim was struck by pellets to head and upper torso.
+3. Shooter fired at low-flying doves outside of his safe zone and “peppered” his hunting companion who was standing on another side of pond from shooter.
+Pellets struck victim in his face, chest, and legs.

-6. Shooter fired at low-flying doves outside of his safe zone and peppered one of his hunting companions who was on the other side of a pond.
-Victim was struck by pellets to arm, shoulder, hand and lip.
+5. Shooter was retrieving downed dove next to a pond and fired at another low-flying doves outside of his safe zone and “peppered” his son who was sitting on the other side of the pond.
+Pellets struck victim in eye socket, right hand, and leg.

 White-winged dove hunting has become a ‘Texas thing’